Last updated on May 22nd, 2019

 - 1 1/4 cups (150 grams) all-purpose flour

 - 8 maraschino cherries, sliced in half

-In a stand mixer fitted with the paddle attachment, whip the ricotta until creamy.
-Mix in the sugar and vanilla, then fold in the chocolate chips.
-Refrigerate for at least two hours.
+- In a stand mixer fitted with the paddle attachment, whip the ricotta on medium-low speed until creamy.

 - With the mixer running, add the sugar and beat until dissolved, about 1 minute more.

 - Reduce the mixer speed to low and add the vanilla, then fold in the chocolate chips.